muratk5n/thirdwave/en/README.md

 The Mandarin: "The [AU] Queensland government has announced that a feasibility study will be conducted into the use of hydrogen-powered trains for bulk freight"

 ---

+That thing has nearly the capacity of a Nordstream 2 pipeline which is built to supply *a country*.
+Imagine 10, 20 of such plants..
+How can that not solve our energy problem?
+For far-flung shipments, generate ammonia.
+Or H2, pipe it to whereever.
+CSP already can work at night bcz it utilizes heat which can be stored in molten salt nearby temporarily.
+Winning tech.

+---

+Massive.
+Lots going on in UAE

+"Dubai Sees World’s Largest Single-Site 700 MW Concentrated Solar Project"

+---

+Losing top talent.. \#China \#HK

+"Nearly 90,000 \#HongKongers have applied for resettlement in Britain under a new visa scheme offering a pathway to citizenship"

+---

+This can be problematic for BJ

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just remembering how strictly friends and family in England followed covid rules last year.<br>Two friends had to fight to spend time with their dying parents<br>Lots of elderly and isolated people spent Xmas alone.
+Had some horrid conversations with very sad but rule-abiding people. <a href="https://t.co/xhFXJT9jJw">https://t.co/xhFXJT9jJw</a></p>&mdash; Catherine Nicholson (@ACatInParis) <a href="https://twitter.com/ACatInParis/status/1470882636348461059?ref_src=twsrc%5Etfw">December 14, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---